-Filter and search functionalities allow you to quickly navigate within your project management software to find exactly what it is you’re looking for.
-Whether it’s looking for a task folder, a custom field in a report, or some other piece of information, filter and search options allow you to access the right info instantly, without having to navigate through huge hierarchies, drop-down menus, and project files.
+Filter and search functionalities allow you to quickly navigate your project management software to find exactly what you’re looking for.
+Whether it’s looking for a task folder, a custom field in a report or some other piece of information, filter and search options allow you to access the right info instantly, without having to navigate through huge hierarchies, drop-down menus, and project files.

 Even with excellent folder structures and project hierarchies, it can take time to find what you’re looking for when you’re forced to wade through the entire list of available options.
 Project management software filters and search functions enable you to immediately remove the irrelevant options and hone in on exactly what you need.

-As a project manager, it’s critical that you can filter out unnecessary information and communicate only the important information to project stakeholders.
+As a project manager, it’s critical to filter out unnecessary information and communicate only the important information to project stakeholders.
 With filters and search, it takes just a couple of minutes to get the exact project perspective you need.

 Everyone inherently knows how a search bar works.
 After all, who hasn’t used Google to search for something at one time or another?
 But, what you may not realize is how the search function works behind the scenes to provide you with the right results.

-The most common search method is keyword search.
+The most common search method is a keyword search.
 When you type in a word or phrase, the system provides all tasks, folders, descriptions, and comments that include that keyword.
-This type of search should be available across the entire software, so you can look for tasks or folders of interest no matter what layout you’re viewing.
+This type of search should be available across the entire software, so you can look for tasks or folders of interest no matter the layout.